21 Great Day Trips From New York City

-It goes without saying that New York City is jam-packed with things to do.
+New York City is jam-packed with things to do.
 Despite having lived there for months, I still haven’t seen all the Big Apple has to offer.
-Still, the chaos, noise, and vibrating energy of NYC can be a bit much at times, particularly if you’re not used to such big cities.
+Still, NYC’s chaos, noise, and vibrating energy can sometimes be a bit much, particularly if you’re not used to such big cities.

 Day trips from New York City